Mundiya Kepanga: Biography

-In 2012, with the help of his French friend Marc Dozier acting as his translator, Mundiya published his autobiography Au pays des hommes blancs, les mémoires d'un Papou en Occident (Niugini).
+In 2012, with his friend Marc Dozier acting as his translator, Mundiya published his autobiography, Au pays des hommes blancs, les mémoires d'un Papou en Occident (Niugini).

 In 2012, when he heard that a Maori skull was being returned to the New Zealand indigenous community by Sebastian Minchin, director of the Natural History Museum in Rouen, France, Mundiya Kepanga decided to offer a full set of traditional Huli adornments to the same museum.
 The adornments, called Djeri in Huli, are on the third floor of the Natural History Museum in Rouen, in a display cabinet in the Australasia section.

 In 2015, he was invited to participate in several conferences organized during the COP21 summit on climate change.
 He took part in the Indigenous People Facing Climate Change conference held at Musée de l'Homme in Paris.